To build a cold outreach sequence targeting data analysts and data scientists that had better copy and higher performance metrics.

 02 — Creative process

-When crafting my cold email outreach sequences, I start by analyzing the copy that other sales team members are using, paying close attention to the subject lines, CTAs, and overall emails that are performing well.
-I combine this data-driven approach with a deep dive into copywriting techniques and strategies.
-My goal is to craft messages that feel natural and conversational, like something you'd say to a colleague at a conference or business happy hour.
-I aim to strike a business casual tone, treating prospects as if they’re coworkers, and focus on discussing how we can solve their work-related challenges together.
+When crafting cold email outreach sequences, I start with analyzing the copy that other sales team members are using, paying close attention to the subject lines, CTAs, and overall emails that are performing well.
+I combine this data-driven approach with a deep dive into effective copywriting techniques.

-Here’s what my custom emails looked like before & how most salespeople are doing them.
+Here's what my custom emails looked like before and how most salespeople are doing them.

-This is after personalizing with relevancy and connecting it to a business problem that the prospect cares about.
+This is after with personalizing with relevancy and connecting it to a business problem that prospects care about.

 You see it’s nice that you know they got funding, but without relevancy and connecting it to a business problem, it comes across like this: